torockel/missMethods/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* added some details and references in the description.
 * replaced \dontrun{} by \donttest{} in my Rd-file.

 ## Test environments
 * local windows 10, R 3.6.3